Dublin Holidays & City Breaks

 Charming, charismatic and picturesque, Dublin is a place that will welcome you with open arms.
 This unique capital city combines centuries of history and literature with a young population and contemporary entertainment.
 Come and walk the enchanting cobbled streets and join the locals for some legendary fun, or craic, as the Irish say.

 Spend your time visiting iconic sights and immersing yourself in the rich culture before rounding off your day with a pint of Guinness in a cosy pub.
-Whether you’re planning a family adventure, couples’ getaway or stag weekend, there’s something for everyone here.
+Whether you’re planning a family adventure, couples’ getaway or stag weekend, there’s something for everyone here – including a fantastic choice of Dublin hotels.
 And one thing’s for sure: whatever you get up to on your Dublin city break, you’re sure to return feeling relaxed, refreshed and inspired.

 Things to do